 When you register for VAT, you’ll be given a unique VAT number, and you’ll need to start issuing VAT invoices instead of regular invoices.
-VAT invoices should contain extra details about the tax rate(s) charged and the total amount of tax due – they must also show your VAT number.
+VAT invoices should contain extra details about the tax rate(s) charged and the total amount of tax due.

-So if you’re registered for VAT, almost every invoice you issue needs to include your VAT number.
+So if you’re registered for VAT, your invoices should include your VAT number.
 There are a few exceptions (such as if you sell second-hand goods under a margin scheme or sell zero-rated products), but as a general rule, VAT-registered businesses should always include their VAT numbers on their invoices.

-VAT registration is only compulsory for businesses with a turnover of £85,000 or more, while businesses with a taxable turnover below this £85,000 VAT threshold can register for VAT voluntarily.
+VAT registration is only compulsory for businesses with a turnover of £85,000 or more, while businesses with a taxable turnover below this amount can register for VAT voluntarily.
 The same rules apply for all VAT-registered businesses regardless of whether registration was optional or compulsory.